 5) Norwegian heart shaped Waffles

 Another reason why Norway is famous, is its delicious waffles, a must try if you visit the country.
 They might not be as good as the ones from Belgium, but they are still delicious.
 Once you try them, you will realize they do not taste the same, but other differences are that the Norwegian ones are thinner and also made with the shape of a heart, which makes it more photogenic.

 They are ofently served with jam and cream as well as a dash of raw sugar.

-Out of all the things we associate with Norway, the Viking story is probably the most popular one of all.
+The Viking story is one of the most famous things in Norway.
 They were indeed wild and killed a lot of innocent people, but they were also extremely talented craftsmen, story tellers and authentic explorers.

 If you want to know more about their history, culture, and gods we totally recommend you watching Vikings, the show is a mix of history and fiction, but it will help you understand their way of leaving.
 Plus, it is so good.